-505 DEPARTMENT OF HEALTH AND HUMAN SERVICES,

 506 INDIAN HEALTH SERVICE

 507

-508 BY: Can Take
+508 BY: And Jaken

 509 Yvette Roubideaux, Director of Indian Health Service

-510 40.
+510 701

 511

 512

+513

-513 514
+514

 515

 516

 517

 518

 519

-520 Attachment A - TCRHCC FY2013-2018 Summary of Current PSFAs

-521 Attachment B - TCRHCC Program Funding

-522 Attachment C - Navajo Area Office Tribal Shares Table

-523 Attachment C-A - Navajo Area Office Tribal Shares Area Wide Reserve/Contract Health Care

-524 Attachment D - TCRHCC Headquarters Shares Table

-525 Attachment E - Residual Table

-526 Attachment F - CSC Funding Table
+- 520 Attachment A TCRHCC FY2013-2018 Summary of Current PSFAs - 521 Attachment B TCRHCC Program Funding - 522 Attachment C Navajo Area Office Tribal Shares Table - 523 Attachment C-A Navajo Area Office Tribal Shares Area Wide Reserve/Contract Health Care - 524 Attachment D TCRHCC Headquarters Shares Table - 525 Attachment E Residual Table - 526 Attachment F CSC Funding Table - 527

-527 T-0

-ATTACHMENT A

-TUBA CITY REGIONAL HEALTH CARE CORPORATION FY 2013-2018 Funding Agreement Summary of Current PSFAs include: Primary Care, Specialty Care, Rehabilitation, Preventative Care, Public Health Services and providing Specialty and Consulting Support Services for Facilities in the TCRHCC Region.

-Tuba City Regional Health Care Corporation (TCRHCC) is a Regional Medical Center offering a wide range of inpatient, outpatient, skilled nursing and chronic care services for the prevention, diagnosis, treatment, consultation, and rehabilitation of disease and conditions.
-Services include: Primary Care, Specialty Care, Rehabilitation, Preventative Care, Public Health Services, outpatient care, telemedicine consultation, field clinics, community support, home care and elder health care outcomes for communities across our region and to ensure a full range of advanced
+1 ATTACHMENT A 2 3 TUBA CITY REGIONAL HEALTH CARE CORPORATION 4 FY 2013-2018 Funding Agreement 5 Summary of Current PSFAs 6 7 8 Tuba City Regional Health Care Corporation (TCRHCC) is a Regional Medical Center offering 9 a wide range of inpatient, outpatient, skilled nursing and chronic care services for the prevention, 10 diagnosis, treatment, consultation, and rehabilitation of disease and conditions.
+Services 11 include: Primary Care, Specialty Care, Rehabilitation, Preventative Care, Public Health Services, 12 and providing Specialty and Consulting Support Services for Facilities in the TCRHCC Region.
+13 Services are offered in various locations including modalities such as direct inpatient and 14 outpatient care, telemedicine consultation, field clinics, community support, home care and elder 15 care.
+These services are provided to improve comprehensive care access, continuity of care, and 16 health care outcomes for communities across our region and to ensure a full range of advanced 17 primary and specialty health services.
+18 primary and specialty nearin services.
+This Associate and is a list of an example consistent for sticking and estimation (DOFAs) and there 19 This Attachment is a list of programs, services, functions and activities (PSFAs), and those 20 reasonably inferred therefrom, which TCRHCC currently compacts and provides.
+TCRHCC will 21 periodically supplement this list with notice to the Director as may be appropriate.
+22 23 The programs, services, functions and activities, (PSFAs) TCRHCC administers under the terms of its Funding Agreement (FA) with the IHS are described below in accordance with 25 U.S.C. § 505(d).

-13 Services are offered in various locations including modalities such as direct inpatient and

-15 care.
-These services are provided to improve comprehensive care access, continuity of care, and

-17 primary and specialty health services.

-This Attachment is a list of programs, services, functions and activities (PSFAs), and those

-20 reasonably inferred therefrom, which TCRHCC currently compacts and provides.
-TCRHCC will of its Funding Agreement (FA) with the IHS are described below in accordance with 25 U.S.C. §

-21 periodically supplement this list with notice to the Director as may be appropriate.

-23 The programs, services, functions and activities, (PSFAs) TCRHCC administers under the terms